 Once bail is settled, you will appear for the arraignment.
 Typically, attorneys will have you enter a not-guilty plea, and then your case will be set for another court date.

-Your attorney will get all of the paperwork and evidence related to your case depending on exactly what information is available.
+Your attorney will get all of the paperwork and evidence related to your case, depending on exactly what information is available.
 Usually, what the prosecutors hand over to the defense attorney is what they think they're going to be able to use to find you guilty of the crime.
 Your attorney can review it with you.

 Your attorney, of course, can have an investigator, and any investigator can do any investigation they want based on the facts and circumstances of your case.
 You and your attorney will ultimately meet to discuss your case.

-Once we do that if it is going to be something that's going to be plead bargained and we're going to be negotiating with the prosecutors, I'll have you get some character letters together — something from your job, something from your significant other; anybody that knows you loves you and can speak highly of your — we're going to get something from them so that we can show that you're a good upstanding person and try to get you the best resolution possible.
+Once we do that if it is going to be something that's going to be a plea bargain and we're going to be negotiating with the prosecutors, I'll have you get some character letters together — something from your job, something from your significant other; anybody that knows you loves you and can speak highly of your — we're going to get something from them so that we can show that you're a good upstanding person and try to get you the best resolution possible.

 Jury Trial